ambika1us/Emotion-Detection-Face-Finder/README.md

 No fuss!
 Just push this folder to your GitHub repo and connect it to Streamlit Cloud.
 Streamlit will handle the environment setup and hosting automatically.
 Make sure:
 - runtime.txt contains python-3.10
-- Your model and Haar cascade file are included
+- model and Haar cascade file are included
-- Your requirements.txt reflects accurate versions
+- requirements.txt reflects accurate versions

 ## 🤔 Example Model Prediction
 Input: Image of a neutral face